Customer Experience – from click all the way through to delivery, and more

 But only more recently have businesses selling through these digital channels realized that the customer experience does not, in fact, end at clicking ‘Pay Now’.
 Customer experience, ideally, is a circle without end, with delivery being the make-or-break moment in many cases on whether or not this circle is maintained or broken in the customer returning to shop again, or to find greener pastures.

-So the idea of what customer experience means to omnichannel businesses has quickly expanded from user interface-focused to encompass everything from first click, all the way down to delivery.
+So the idea of what customer experience means to omnichannel businesses has quickly expanded from user interface-focused to encompass everything from first click, all the way down to delivery – third party logistics and omnichannel fulfillment.
 The concept of care in that final touch with your customer — fulfillment — has already been validated by enterprises and mega-companies.
 This is particularly clear with Amazon’s click-to-delivery strategy; Amazon is well-known for strategically placed warehouses across and their Fulfillment By Amazon (FBA) services for businesses selling through the marketplace.

 But with the news of new strides to be made in that final step of delivery, businesses, pundits, and trend-callers alike got, perhaps, a little excited.
 Conflation between the concepts of ‘customer experience’ and ‘delivery’ inevitably lead to some interesting conclusions to be drawn; namely, that speed of delivery meant amazed and satisfied customers everywhere.
 But the reality of click-to-delivery customer experience is that it is multifaceted and complex — just like customers themselves.